Grand jury returns indictments

 A true bill was returned on Eddie R. Lawson Jr., 32, on one count of criminal trespassing during an incident allegedly occurring on July 18.

 Garry Epperson, 57, was indicted on one count each of evading arrest and vandalism under $1,000 during an incident allegedly occurring on July 6.

 An indictment does not indicate guilt.
-It indicates only that the grand jury found enough evidence to warrant sending the case to trial.
+It does indicate that the grand jury found enough evidence to warrant turning the case over for trial.